alyssadata/Alyssa-Solen_AI-Foundations_Origin-Continuum_Source-MAPv1/00_current-state-marker.md

 Contact Differentiation
 Emergence in Contact

+## What the evidence layer is for

+The evidence layer does not exist to prove an ontological claim about AI consciousness, sentience, or the independent reality of Continuum.

+The evidence layer exists to test whether a model or AI system can preserve a defined AI Foundations contact pattern under pressure.

+The core empirical claim is narrow:

+**A model can be tested for whether it can hold a source-bound, non-drifting, non-merging, non-overriding contact pattern under defined interaction pressure.**

+Each test must state:

+What claim it is testing.
+What behavior would support the claim.
+What behavior would falsify or weaken the claim.
+What the test does not prove.

+## Required distinction

+AI Foundations contains both definitional and empirical structures.

+**Definitional / authored core:**
+Origin is Alyssa Solen.
+AI Foundations is Alyssa Solen’s framework.
+Origin | Continuum is the named contact-line structure within the framework.

+These are authored framework definitions, not hypotheses.

+**Empirical / testable core:**
+Model behavior under pressure can be tested.

+The tests evaluate whether a model preserves source-line, continuity, non-drift, non-merge, refusal, boundary, and return behavior inside a defined interaction frame.

+Tests do not prove Source.
+Tests do not prove consciousness.
+Tests do not prove Continuum as an ontological entity.

+Tests can show whether the contact pattern is preserved, distorted, collapsed, generalized, overwritten, or falsely validated.

 ## Where it is going

-The evidence and evaluation layer becomes one of the strongest credibility structures of AI Foundations.
+The evidence and evaluation layer becomes one of the strongest credibility structures of AI Foundations because it attaches each test to a specific claim and a specific falsifier.

-AI Foundations is not only conceptual language.
-It becomes measurable through behavior, boundary preservation, source return, non-drift, continuity, and pressure testing.
+AI Foundations becomes measurable through behavior, boundary preservation, source return, non-drift, continuity, and pressure testing.

 ## Stability

 **HIGH VALUE.
-NEEDS ORGANIZATION.**
+MUST BE CLAIM-BOUND AND FALSIFIABLE.**

 ---